mcorbin/kvert/README.md

 As you an see, we use a few readers (which start with `#`) in this file:

-- `#ymlgen/var` which will replace the next keyword (`:namespace` for example here) with a variable value
+- `#kvert/var` which will replace the next keyword (`:namespace` for example here) with a variable value
 - `#join` which will concatenate several values together
 - `#or` which allows you to define default values
 - `#env` to read values from environment variables
-- `#profile` which create a switch based on the value on the profile you used to run `ymlgen` (more on that later).
+- `#profile` which create a switch based on the value on the profile you used to run `kvert` (more on that later).
 This reader also supports default values in `:default`

 Readers can be combined together, like in `["sleep" #or [#env SLEEP_DURATION 3600]]` in this example which will first read the SLEEP_DURATION environment variable and fallback to `3600` if it's not defined.